jprante/elasticsearch-analysis-reference/README.md

 # Documentation

 This plugin introduces a new mapping field type named `ref`.

 If a field with name `fieldname` is of type `ref`, the values in a document must contain a coordinate of the form

     "fieldname" : {
+        "ref_index" : ...
+        "ref_type" : ...
-        "index" : ...
+        "ref_id" : ...
-        "type" : ...
+        "ref_fields" : ...
+        "fields" : {
-        "id" : ...
+           "my_field_1" : { ... },
-        "fields" : ...
+           "my_field_2" : { ... }
         }
+    }

-where `index/type/id` is the coordinate of a document in the ELasticsearch cluster, and `fields` denotes one or more fields from where the values are fetched.
+where `ref_index`, `ref_type`, `ref_id`, `ref_fields` is the coordinate of field content in the cluster, and `fields` denotes the index fields where one or more fields from where the values are indexed into.

 If there is more than one value, all values are appended into an array (multivalued field).

 If the coordinate does not point to a valid document, the analyzer does not bail out with failure, but the referencing is skipped.